djlint/djLint/docs/src/docs/linter.md

 In plain HTML5 the trailing slash on `<meta>` is optional, but templates that are also fed through XML/XHTML tooling (XML validators, email pipelines, XSLT) fail to parse when void elements are not self-closed.
 Enabling this rule keeps `<meta>` tags in the XHTML-compatible `<meta ... />` form so the same markup survives both parsers.

 Off by default; enable with `--include=H035`.
-A subset of H017 (which enforces the trailing slash on all void tags, meta included) — enable H035 alone only if you want the XHTML form just for meta.
+A subset of H017 (which enforces the trailing slash on all void tags, meta included); enable H035 alone only if you want the XHTML form just for meta.
 Mutually exclusive with H018; do not enable both.

 Don't: